 Choosing a Quality Syringe Pump for Your Lab: What Really Matters

 Whether you're running a busy research lab, fine-tuning a microfluidics setup, or preparing a precise dose-delivery experiment, the syringe pump at the centre of your workflow can make or break your results.
-But with so many models, specs, and marketing claims out there, how do you separate the truly high-quality pumps from the rest?
+There are a lot of models on the market, and the spec sheets and the marketing claims mostly read the same.

 1. Precision and Accuracy (Beyond the Brochure Specs)